machal/cssmine-content/nastroje-npm-bower.md

 When dealing with UI, you can use these two managers for installing two types of
 packages:

--   web components – e.g. Bootstrap or jQuery and it's plugins (usually through Bower)
+-   web components – e.g. Bootstrap or jQuery and it's plugins (usually using Bower)

--   software for the developer's use – e.g Grunt plugins improving our workflow (usually through npm)
+-   software for developer's use – e.g. Grunt plugins improving your workflow (usually using npm)

-What Is a Packaging System for, anyway?
+What Is a Packaging System For, anyway?
 ---------------------------------------

-Coders haven't used any packaging system so let's explain why it is good.
+Coders are not used to using any packaging system so let's explain why it is good.

 First, **installation is easier** – just type `bower install jquery` and an up-to-date version of jQuery will be installed into the `bower_components` directory.

-Second, **updates are easier** – when a new version of jQuery is released, all I need to do is type `bower update jquery` and I have it in my project.
+Second, **updates are easier** – when a new version of jQuery is released, all you need to do is type `bower update jquery` and you have it in your project.

 Also, all this **improves project manageability** – both npm and Bower components are stored in special directories which are not versioned.
 Project